-In the new year, Raise the Age legislation is gaining momentum in North Carolina, Michigan, New York, and Wisconsin.
-Last year, the legislatures in Louisiana and South Carolina overwhelming passed legislation to include 17-year-olds in their juvenile justice systems.
-Now, 43 states include 17-year-olds in their juvenile justice systems.
+In the new year, Raise the Age legislation is gaining momentum in Michigan and Wisconsin.
+Recently, the legislatures in North Carolina and New York overwhelming passed legislation to include 17-year-olds in their juvenile justice systems.
+Now, 45 states include 17-year-olds in their juvenile justice systems.

 Missouri’s juvenile justice system has become a national model for rehabilitating vulnerable young people.
 Our juvenile system can hold young people accountable while helping them get back on track – in fact, people coming out of our adult prisons and jails reoffend and go back to prison three times as often as kids coming out of our juvenile facilities.
 So why wouldn’t we follow the national trend and rehabilitate 17-year-olds in our juvenile justice system whenever we can?